-I’ve experimented with panning a lot over the last year and a half and I’ve found there is a lot that can be done with it.
+I’ve experimented with panning a lot over the last year and a half and I’ve found there is a lot that can be done with it, in fact, it’s one of the main ways to improve their sound (my guide).
 The way you position the guitars in the stereo image makes a tremendous difference in not only the way the guitars sounds but also the way the other instruments sound as well.

 During this process, I’ve read a lot on the topic and most recommend panning the guitars in such a way where they’re equally distributed.
 For example, if you’ve panned one guitar at 9 o’clock, you would do the same thing to the right (3 o’clock).
 Moreover, many people recommend panning both of them far to the left and right; even all the way to the left and the right.

 In case you’ve never panned anything before, it’s as simple as turning the knob to the left and right.
 Depending on which you’re DAW you’re using, it’s done a bit differently.
 For instance, in Garageband, you just have to use the panning knob that’s on the software instrument track.
 There are a couple of effects that you can go for when panning guitars in a mix.

 Panning Two Electric Guitars – Rhythm and Lead

 If you have two electric guitars that are fairly similar in terms of what you’re playing, for example I use a PRS SE Custom 24 from ZZounds and an ESP guitar (from the same place), and I find it sounds the best to pan both guitars to the left and right to around 10 o’clock and 2 o’clock.

 This spreads the guitars evenly enough where there is a clear separation between the two, but they’re not so far apart from each other where it sounds like the two guitars are totally opposite from each other.
 A lot of people recommend panning them hard left and right, but I’ve had good results without panning them so dramatically.